suan/graphite_up/README.md

 Vagrant VM for Graphite
 =======================
-A quick Vagrant setup for a running Graphite installation on Debian Squeeze 32-bit.
+A quick Vagrant setup for a running Graphite installation on a Debian Squeeze 32-bit VM.

 Installation
 ------------------------------------------